hortonworks-gallery/ambari-iframe-view/README.md

 ![Image](../master/screenshots/Embedded-Tableau.png?raw=true)

 - Other ideas:
-	- Create an Ambari view of your clients website/webapp in front of them to demonstrate ease of setup
+	- Create an Ambari view of customer website/webapp in front of them to demonstrate ease of setup
 	- Demonstrate integration with external webservices:
 	  JQuery webapp making external REST calls (in this case to Youtube) from within Ambari View
       ![Image](../master/screenshots/jQuery.png?raw=true)